 Subsection (1) requires the ILC to follow sound business principles when performing any of its functions on a commercial basis.
 It should be possible to ascertain from the nature of the activity and the presence or absence of a profit motive whether a function is being performed on a commercial basis.
+For example, where the ILC makes a loan in the course of its land management functions, the nature of the terms and conditions it imposes (in accordance with subsection 191E(2A)) will determine whether the loan is made on a commercial basis.

-Subsection (2) is aimed at:
+Subsection (2) is aimed at ensuring that, in the performance of its functions, the ILC gives priority to: